-- 1. The main objectives of financial management may be classified into: - 2.
-Higher the stock price per share, the greater will be the - 3. is the annual growth of investments over a specific period of time.
+1. The main objectives of financial management may be classified into: 2.
+Higher the stock price per share, the greater will be the 3. is the annual growth of investments over a specific period of time.
+4. objective is preferred by shareholders.
+5. is an annuity that occurs indefinitely.

-- 4. objective is preferred by shareholders. - 5. is an annuity that occurs indefinitely. - 6. is after the fact return -return that was earned or could have been earned. - 7. represents that portion of Total Risk which is attributable to factors that affect the market as a whole. - 8. is the erosion in the value of money due to the effects of inflation. - 9.
-In finance, is the risk that a given security or asset cannot be traded quickly enough in the market to prevent a loss (or make the required profit).
+6. is after the fact return -return that was earned or could have been earned.
+7. market as a who represents that portion of Total Risk which is attributable to factors that affect the ele.
+8. is the erosion in the value of money due to the effects of inflation.
+9. , is the risk that a given security or asset cannot be traded quickly enough prevent a loss (or make the required profit).

-1 Profit maximization 2 shareholder's wealth 3 Compound Annual and Value/Wealth Growth Rate (CAGR) maximization.
-4 Wealth maximization 5 Perpetuity 6 Realised return 7 Systematic Risk 8 Purchasing Power Risk 9 liquidity risk
+1 1 Profit maximization and Value/Wealth maximization. shareholder's wealth

+4 Compound Annual Growth Rate (CAGR) 4 Wealth maximization

+5 Perpetuity 6 Realised return

+7 Systematic Risk 8 Purchasing Power Risk

+9 liquidity risk